Healthy Ways to Boost Your Metabolism

 Any foods you are likely to consume within two hours of performing these types of activities will most likely just burn off.
 In short, the body is in “burn mode” after cardio.

 This doesn’t mean one should eat whatever they want after exercise.
-However, it should create a bit of a failsafe for you knowing this info.
+However, it should create a bit of a failsafe for you to know this info.

 With this being said, it could be a good idea based on one’s schedule, fitness level, and goals to do 20 minutes of cardio before breakfast, lunch, and dinner.